crashinvaders/gdx-basis-universal/README.md

 // When the asset manager has finished loading, retrieve your texture as usual.
 Texture myTexture = assetManager.get("MyTexture.basis", Texture.class);
 ```

+## Platform limitations

+Here's the list of the limitations you should be aware of when using this library (on top of regular LibGDX backend limitations).

+- __[Android]__ Due to NDK specs, __Android 4.1 (API 16) is the minimum supported version__.
+- __[GWT]__ WebAssembly is available pretty much on every modern browser ([compatibility chart](https://caniuse.com/wasm)).
+Just for reference, the support is enabled by default as of __Firefox 52__, __Chrome 57__, __Opera 44__, and __Edge 16__.

+## Basis Universal feature support notes

+Most of the essential Basis transcoder features are exposed and implemented for Java (including file validation, transcoding to all the necessary formats, and Basis file/image information lookup methods).

+Transcoding from both intermediate formats (__ETC1S__ low-medium quality and __UASTC__ high quality) works as intended.

+### Texture channel layout types

+There are four possible texture channel layout types:

+1. __RGBA__ - three-color component images with full alpha channel support
+2. __RGB__ - fully opaque three-color component images
+3. __RG__ or __XY__ - luminance and alpha
+4. __R__ - luminance or alpha

+The __RGBA__ and __RGB__ types are the general case.
+For these, there are the most variety of transcoder texture formats supported.

+The rest two are considered as niche types, and the transcoder has fewer options.

+Please be aware, that at the moment the [default texture format selector](#texture-format-resolution-strategy) doesn't recognize __RG__ and __R__ texture types and they will be treated as __RGBA__ and __RGB__ respectively.
+If you need support for them, provide a custom selector implementation.

+### Basis texture types

+Basis supports five different texture types:

+1. __Regular 2D__ - an arbitrary array of 2D RGB or RGBA images with optional mipmaps, array size = # images, each image may have a different resolution and # of mipmap levels.
+2. __Regular 2D array__ - an array of 2D RGB or RGBA images with optional mipmaps, array size = # images, each image has the same resolution and mipmap levels.
+3. __Cubemap array__ - an array of cubemap levels, total # of images must be divisible by 6, in X+, X-, Y+, Y-, Z+, Z- order, with optional mipmaps.
+4. __Video frames__ - an array of 2D video frames, with optional mipmaps, # frames = # images, each image has the same resolution and # of mipmap levels.
+5. __volume__ - a 3D texture with optional mipmaps, Z dimension = # images, each image has the same resolution and # of mipmap levels.

+Out of which support only for __Regular 2D__ is implemented through __BasisuTextureData__ for LibGDX textures.

+> I'm not very familiar with 3D related formats like __Cubemap array__ and skipped them for now.
+The Basis data for those is fully available from `basisu-wrapper`, only the LibGDX support is missing.
+If you're in demand for those or may assist with the implementation, please come forward and open an issue with the details.

+## Texture format notes

+Basis Universal texture transcoder supports a bunch of very different GPU compressed texture formats.
+Some of them impose very important limitations and cannot be used (cannot be transcoded to on runtime) unless all the requirements are met.

+To have the widest possible native format support, it's highly recommended to encode intermediate Basis images that comply with __ALL__ of these specifics.

+- __PVRTC1__ requires square textures with the power of two sides.
+- __BC1_RGB__ and __BC3_RGBA__ require textures with sides to be multiple of four (superseded by PVRTC1 requirements).

+> To round up, always use square images with the power of two dimensions for Basis texture assets.

+## Texture format resolution strategy

+Basis textures can be easily transcoded to many other texture formats.
+This is great, but another challenge here is to transcode to the format that is most appropriate for the current runtime platform.

+Here are all the criteria we should respect in making such a decision (the most important ones at the top):
+- Intermediate texture channel layout (RGBA/RGB/RG/R).
+- OpenGL/hardware support for the texture format.
+- Basis transcoder support for the texture format (to save up on the native library size, some of the transcoder formats are disabled per platform).
+- Whether the intermediate image meets the target format's requirements (see [Texture format notes](#texture-format-notes) section).
+- The target format quality loss and/or transcoding speed.

+The [default texture format selector](basisu-gdx/src/com/crashinvaders/basisu/gdx/BasisuTextureFormatSelector.java#L40) logic is implemented based on these.
+That way it should always pick the best available option.
+In case there are none of the texture formats are passing the check, the selector fallbacks to the uncompressed texture formats (RGBA8888/RGB888).
+Which are pretty much regular LibGDX texture formats and have guaranteed support on all the platforms.

+If your case requires a different selection strategy, you can always create a custom implementation for `BasisuTextureFormatSelector` and use it selectively with `BasisuTextureData#setTextureFormatSelector()` methods or set it to be used as the default selector by updating the `BasisuTextureDatastatic#defaultFormatSelector` static field.

+> Please be aware, that at the moment the default texture format selector doesn't recognize __RG__ and __R__ texture types and they will be treated as __RGBA__ and __RGB__ respectively.
+If you need support for them, provide a custom selector implementation.

 ## Native dependencies